AmazingMonster/conceptrodon/docs/contents/metafunctions/stockivore/typical_paste.doc.md

 - **Base Case:** Handle several amounts directly;
 - **Recursive Case:**
-  1. Concatenate several packed stockrooms from the front directly and place the result into the first stockroom;
+  1. Concatenate several packed stockrooms at the front directly and place the result into the first stockroom;
   2. Invoke `TypicalPaste` with the newly packed first stockroom and the unhandled stockrooms.

 A simplified version will be as follows: